European-Unified-ID/EUID-docs/README.md

 Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out workflows.
 If the consumer wishes to disengage with a specific advertiser, they need to contact the advertiser directly.

+### EUID vs. UID2

+####

+Will all the partners that we integrated with for the UID infrastructure (SSPs, data providers, Nielsen etc.) automatically be integrated with EUID or does each partner need to re-confirm interoperability with EUID?
+EUID will function as its own identifier separate from UID2.
+As such, paperwork containing usage and access to UID2 does not automatically grant usage and access for EUID.
+Exact processes are still being finalized, but we anticipate EUID will be separately addressed within contracts.

 ## License
 All work and artifacts are licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).